ianallannz/vote/blog/how-to-vote.md

 &nbsp;

-It's pretty uncomfortable to say "I'm your number 1 candidate!" when there a many great candidates to make up your team.
+It's pretty uncomfortable to say "I'm your number 1 candidate!" when there are many great candidates to make up your team.

 Most importantly, if you think I can help, please rank me on your General Ward team.